DripEmail/slate/source/includes/rest/_subscribers.md

 If you need to create or update a collection of subscribers at once, use our [batch API](/) instead.

 **Note:** Concurrently updating the same subscriber via multiple API calls is not supported and will fail with a rate limit error and the message "Too many concurrent requests for the same subscriber".
 You should retry the call after a short wait period to let the other requests to the same subscriber complete.
+Triggering this rate limit does not mean you've consumed your overall API rate limited capacity.

 ### Arguments